smallintro/smallintro.github.io/index.md

 I am Sushil Prasad, a software engineer from India.
 I have 10+ years of experience working with various open source technologies related to Java and Python.
 I have experience in requirement discussion, software development, debugging issues, mentoring and managing the development team.
-I have used tools CI/CD and DevOps tools like Jira, Jenkins, Git, Docker, Kubernetes.
+I have used CI/CD and DevOps tools like Jira, Jenkins, Git, Docker and Kubernetes.
 I am good at design patterns and functional programming.
-I like learning and sharing knowledge.
-I am very much interested in software designing and agile project management principles.
+I like learning new things and sharing my knowledge.
+I am interested in software designing and agile project management principles.

 ### ⚙️Tools and 💻 Technologies I have used